aarnphm/morph/docs/content/SRS/SRS.md

 self (Runway, Cohere, etc.).

-Our interest lies firmly with the second group, as we believe that tools should fundamentally improve our lifes, not replacing it. `tinymorph` is the manifestation of this belief system.
+Our interest lies firmly with the second group, as we believe that tools should fundamentally improve our lifes, not replacing it. `morph` is the manifestation of this belief system.

 ## Stakeholders